HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

  8. Cave Mask Map

 ### The Surface
 To generate the surface terrain, **Base, Erosion** and **Peaks** maps are used.
 High base values make the terrain higher or lower.
-Higher erosion makes the terrain more flat and lower, while high erosion makes it higher and more prone to microchanges.
+Higher erosion makes the terrain more flat and lower, while low erosion makes it higher and more prone to microchanges.
 High peak values make sudden high lands and low peak values dig out water ways like rivers.

 ### The Biomes
 To figure out what biome should be placed in what given chunk, the **Base, Erosion, Temperature** and **Humidity** maps are used.